Tracy Lawrence: 1999–2002: Lessons Learned and Tracy Lawrence

 In late 1999, Lawrence returned to the charts with "Lessons Learned".
 This was the lead single to his 2000 album of the same name, which he and Anderson produced with audio engineer Butch Carr.
 The song reached number three on the country charts in 2000, and accounted for his highest Hot 100 peak of number 40.
 The album charted two more singles in "Lonely" and "Unforgiven".
 Tom Roland gave Lessons Learned three out of five stars in a review for The Tennessean, noting that Lawrence "repeatedly sings of flaws and errors and the challenges in overcoming them."
 Erlewine wrote of the album in Allmusic that it is "certainly pleasant, yet it tends to fade into the background".
-Jeffrey B. Remz of Country Standard Time thought that the album maintained a constantly country sound, and had well-witten songs.
+Jeffrey B. Remz of Country Standard Time thought that the album maintained a constantly country sound, and had well-written songs.

 In late 2000, Atlantic Records closed its Nashville division and moved all artists, including Lawrence, to the Nashville branch of parent company Warner Bros.
 Records.
 His only release for that label, Tracy Lawrence, accounted for two low-charting singles in "Life Don't Have to Be So Hard" and "What a Memory".
 Lawrence and Anderson produced the album and wrote several songs on it, with other contributing writers including Michael White, Casey Beathard, Billy Yates, and frequent collaborator Larry Boone.
 Both Country Standard Time and Allmusic praised the album for having a more consistent and traditional sound than its predecessors, with the former's Scott Homewood calling it "quite possibly his best album", and the latter's Liana Jonas complimenting the lyrics of both singles along with the "scaled down" production.
 Allmusic biographer Steve Huey wrote of the album that "Despite some good reviews, it failed to halt his downward commercial momentum."
 Lawrence also said that he felt that the label did not invest in promotion of the album due to a lack of interest in his musical style and direction.
 As a result, he began seeking out new producers in an attempt to "reinvent [him]self".
 He considered Buddy Cannon, Byron Gallimore, and Billy Joe Walker Jr. before choosing to reunite with Stroud.
 The two began recording for what would have been a second album for Warner Bros. in 2002, but Lawrence was dropped from the label's roster.